2-min scorecardSee what your manual month-end close is actually costing you

 Custom Solution

 A custom modern data stack produces a warehouse and a backlog.
-Strategic CFOs don't need another warehouse, they need a governed Financial Intelligence Graph and AI financial analysts on top.
+Finance teams don't need another warehouse, they need their systems connected and reconciled into one governed model, with Celeste on top, all inside the Excel they already use.
 Go Fig is purpose-built for that, with no data engineering team required.

 Go Fig Finance Dashboard